r1pk/votease-server/README.md

 # VotEase-server

-VotEase-server is a server written in [Node.js](https://nodejs.org/en/) using [Colyseus.js](https://www.colyseus.io/) framework for VotEase application which allows to quickly create fast and small polls.
+VotEase-server is a server written in [Node.js](https://nodejs.org/en/) using [Colyseus.js](https://www.colyseus.io/) framework for VotEase application.
+Server is responsible for handling all communication between clients in specific rooms and managing room state.

 ## Pre-requisites